Grzegorzsa/zen-custom-fields/readme.md

 2. Activate the plugin through the 'Plugins' menu in WordPress

 ###Examples
-1. Simple table with values only - not recommended (HTML page edit mode)<pre><code>Page content
+1. Simple table with values only
+  (HTML page edit mode)<pre><code>Page content
   ...
   [zen-fields]